Oldes/Rebol-Zlib-ng/README.md

 ## Basic usage
-Use Zstandard as a codec for the standard compress and decompress functions:
+Use Zlib-ng as a codec for the standard compress and decompress functions:
 ```rebol
 import zlib-ng
 bin: compress "some data" 'zlib